nikkilaude/Furnish-It/README.md

 - As a user, I want to add a piece of furniture to a room if there is enough square footage to do so
 - As a user, I want to be able to select an added piece of furniture and add details about it such as furniture type, brand, price, and color
-- As a user, I want to be able to remove a piece of furniture from a room.
+- As a user, I want to be able to remove a piece of furniture from a room
-- As a user, I want to be able to view the total cost of furniture within a room or the entire house.
+- As a user, I want to be able to view the total cost of furniture within a room or the entire house